-In the countryside in Assam, Sukra Rabha leads his theater group Bandung Duppa.
-Inspired by the native dances and rituals, he developed a new form of theater within the region’s own tradition.
-Every year he organizes a festival that serves as a high-pressure pan in which different shapes and dances are shown in a search for the development of his own modern theater.
+In the countryside in Assam, Sukra Rabha led his theatre group Bandung Duppa.
+Inspired by the native dances and rituals, he developed a new form of theatre within the region’s own tradition.
+Every year, he organized a festival that served as a melting pot in which different forms and dances are shown in a search for the development of his own modern theater.

-Eveline Pullens completed her one-year track of Power of Puppetree with a performance called Bijuli and was played in Assam as well as in Central India, thereby giving Bandung Duppa national fame.
+Eveline Pullens completed her one-year track of Power of Puppetry with a performance called Bijuli and was played in Assam as well as in Central India, thereby giving Bandung Duppa national fame.

 Partner organisation: Theatre group Badungduppa